-Note 5.
+Note 6.
 Events after the Reporting Period

-The Statement of Accounts was authorised for issue by the Chief Finance Officer on xx xxxxx 2012.
-Where events taking place before this date provided information about conditions existing at 31 March 2012, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+The Statement of Accounts was authorised for issue by the Chief Finance Officer on 28 August 2013.
+Where events taking place before this date provided information about conditions existing at 31 March 2013, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-Note 6.
+Note 7.
 Adjustments between Accounting Basis and Funding Basis under Regulations